Ajaykumarjogani/Instahyre_Job_Analytics_2/README.md

 <br>

 ## 🎯Aim
-The aim of the Instahyre Job Analytics project is two-fold.
-First, our goal is to build a model that can effectively summarize job posting data, providing users with a concise overview of job market trends.
-Second, we aim to create an interactive webpage that allows users to easily access and explore these job market insights.
-This project seeks to empower job seekers and recruiters with valuable information for informed decision-making.
+- Develop a robust model for summarizing job posting data, offering users a concise snapshot of prevailing job market trends.
+- Establish an interactive webpage interface, facilitating seamless access and exploration of comprehensive job market insights.
+- Empower job seekers and recruiters alike by furnishing them with crucial information to make well-informed decisions in the job market.
 <br><br>

 ## 👁️Project Overview